 Some of the primary weather conditions which cause hazards are:

-Snow or ice covered roads severely degrade traction reducing the driver’s ability to maneuver and control the truck.
-Stopping distances also increase.
-Snow and, particularly heavy snow, especially when coupled with shorter, darker winter days can limit the visibility necessary for safe truck operation.
+Other risk factors for truck accidents in snow are heavy snow, especially when coupled with shorter, darker winter days which can limit the visibility necessary for safe truck operation.
 Trucks are also more subject to equipment failure in these conditions.
-The reduced traction and visibility conditions snow and ice can be factors in truck wrecks like head-on and rear end crashes, sideswipe collisions, situations where the truck jackknifes and other types of accidents.
+The reduced traction and visibility conditions snow and ice can be factors in truck wrecks like head-on and rear end crashes, sideswipe collisions, a jackknife, rear offset underride and other types of accidents.

-Federal Motor Carrier Safety Regulations- Weather Conditions
+Federal Motor Carrier Safety Regulations- Hazardous Conditions

 In the event of a truck accident, there are often serious and even tragic consequences.
 If you or someone you love has been seriously injured, disabled, or killed in a trucking accident caused by poor road conditions or poor weather conditions, call Flick Law Firm as soon as possible.